AirGrid/docs/docs/advertisers/sandbox.md

 **Current limitations**:

 - Display campaigns only.
-- Only the Xandr DSP is supported.
+- Only the Xandr & DV360 DSP is supported.
-- The attribution reporting is not designed to replace your current adserver based reports.
+- The reporting is not designed to replace your current adserver based reports.

 ## Setup